platformsh/platformsh-docs/cookbook/drupal.rst

 MAMP pro:

-In order for MAMP to work well with the symlinks created by the `platform CLI tool <https://github.com/platformsh/platformsh-cli>`_, add the following to the section under Hosts > Advanced called “Customized virtual host general settings.”
+In order for MAMP to work well with the symlinks created by the `Platform.sh CLI <https://github.com/platformsh/platformsh-cli>`_, add the following to the section under Hosts > Advanced called “Customized virtual host general settings.”

 .. code-block:: console